nclwater/FIRM2/FILEFORMATS.md

 Etc.

 ## vehicles.txt

+### vehicle agent names
+- transit eastbound
+- transit westbound

+##
+agents start in a building going somewhere

+Find code in codes.json
+- A55 west
+- A55 east

 This describes the agent rules as a finite state machine This agent produces vehicles that flow along one of the main roads that bypasses the town at the South.
 Vehicles are produced at the point (taken from the preprocessed-buildings.txt file) and drive to another